Adding Page Caching to Sitemaps

 Hello world, webby!

 You might wonder what is going on with this site right now, and it might look very incomplete at the moment you are viewing it.
 I am rebuilding the website using Webby, a small web generation tool.
-It is purely a learning experience, but with a very tangible end goal: an easy-to-manage blog.
-Predictions are that the site will be updated at highly irregular intervals, as I am hacking away at just about everything at once. ...
+It is purely a learning experience, but with a very tangible end goal: an easy-to-manage blog. ...

 How to create un-indexable content for missing javascript warnings